erdem-tuncer/erdem-tuncer/README.md

 - :telescope: I’m currently working on Data Analysis, Data Visualization and Machine Learning.
 </p>
 <p align="center">
-- :seedling: I’m currently learning Data Analysis, Data Visualization and Machine Learning tools
+- :seedling: I’m currently learning new techniques and models at Data Analysis, Data Visualization and Machine Learning tools
 </p>
 <p align="center">
 - :speech_balloon: I am happy to teach you what I know and eager to learn what you will offer